yongtang/coredns/GOVERNANCE.md

 - Merit: Ideas and contributions are accepted according to their technical merit and alignment with project objectives, scope, and design principles.

-## Project Lead

-The CoreDNS project has a project lead.

-A project lead in CoreDNS is
-a single person that has a final say in any decision concerning the CoreDNS project.

-The term of the project lead is one year, with no term limit restriction.

-The project lead is elected by CoreDNS maintainers according to an individual's technical merit to CoreDNS project.

-The current project lead is identified in the [CODEOWNERS](CODEOWNERS) file with the string `project lead` and the term behind the name in a comment at the top of the file.

 ## Expectations from Maintainers

 Every one carries water...